danluu/post-mortems/README.md

 [Valve](https://blog.thousandeyes.com/steam-outage-monitor-data-center-connectivity/).
 Although there's no official postmortem, it looks like a bad BGP config severed Valve's connection to Level 3, Telia, and Abovenet/Zayo, which resulted in a global Steam outage.

 ## Hardware/Power Failures
-[Cloudflare](https://blog.cloudflare.com/a-byzantine-failure-in-the-real-world/).
-A partial switch misbehavior caused a cascading Byzantine failure which impacted the availability of the API and dashboard for six hours and 33 minutes.

 [Amazon](http://aws.amazon.com/message/2329B7/).
 An unknown event caused a transformer to fail.
 One of the PLCs that checks that generator power is in phase failed for an unknown reason, which prevented a set of backup generators from coming online.
 This affected EC2, EBS, and RDS in EU West.